Infrared-safe flavoured anti-$k_T$ jets: Impact on phenomenology

 In order to study the influence of the $a$-parameter on perturbative convergence, we plot in Fig.~\ref{fig:zb_3} the hardest $b$-jet's rapidity and transverse momentum distributions at LO, NLO, NNLO, NLO+PS for $a = 0.01$ and $a = 0.1$.
 We also provide plots for the flavoured $k_T$ algorithm, and superimpose the measurement results obtained by the CMS collaboration \cite{CMS:2016gmz} in each case.
+The data has been corrected by a bin-by-bin correction (indicated by the "unfolded" label) as described in Appendix~\ref{app:unfold}.
 Clearly, a value of $a = 0.01$ shows no satisfactory convergence in the case of the $b$-jet rapidity distribution, as the theory error estimate bands do not overlap at higher orders.
-For $a = 0.1$, we observe a convergent behaviour for all but large rapidity values beyond 2.0.
+For $a = 0.1$, we observe a convergent behaviour over the full rapidity range.
 The $b$-jet transverse momentum distribution is less sensitive to changes of $a$.

-Convergence is seemingly best for both distributions assuming the flavoured $k_T$ algorithm.
-The results in the latter case seem to match the experimental data best as well.
-However, this is illusory, since one has to apply an unfolding correction of about 10\% as demonstrated in Fig.~\ref{fig:zb_2}.

 The conclusion of this study is that a reasonable value of the flavoured anti-$k_T$ jet algorithm parameter $a$ for the considered process and distributions is $a = 0.1$.